jbernie2/personal_site/README.md

 This is the code for my personal site/blog.
-It's not too pretty, but it doesn't have to be.
+It's not too pretty, but it's not like it has to be.